Table of Contents

 - If choosing to have someone pick up your share, you are responsible for explaining the pick-up location and procedures to your substitute.
 Please make sure your substitute knows which the correct items to take are.

-- We also offer the option of putting a share on hold (up to 2 times a season).
+- We also offer the option of rescheduling or putting a share “on hold” (up to 2 times a season).
 This means cancelling a share for a certain week and getting a replacement share a different week.
 (If you get a weekly share, this would mean receiving 2 shares in 1 week.
 EOW shares can choose an off-week to get their replacement share.)
-More details on this option are explained in the Member Handbook you’ll receive prior to the start of the season.
+A one week notice prior to the week you are cancelling is needed for this option.
+More details on this option will be in the “Holds” page of your CSA account.

 Section 4.
 Refunds